CornerstonePres/cornerstone-pres/_events/2021-07-08-thursday-small-group.md

 <!--StartFragment-->

-We will continue our study in Practice Spiritual Disciplines.
+We will begin our study Gospel of John

 <!--StartFragment-->